natalieagus/50002/docs/Labs/old/lab3-jsim.md

 <img src="/50002/assets/contentimage/lab3/9.png"  class=" center_fourty"/>

 {: .important}
 Pay close attention to the ORDER of the multiplexer **control** signals and its corresponding **output**.
-See [stdcell documentation](https://drive.google.com/file/d/1ArkRewfiBqJGmVqzkiGzFxbS0fZ-2eWw/view?usp=sharing) on the 4-to-1 mux if you’re unsure how these are obtained.
+See [stdcell documentation](https://drive.google.com/file/d/1ArkRewfiBqJGmVqzkiGzFxbS0fZ-2eWw/view?usp=sharing) on the 4-to-1 MUX if you’re unsure how these are obtained.

 The following table shows the encodings for the `ALUFN[3:0]` control signals used by the test jig.
 If you choose a different implementation you should also include logic to **convert** the supplied control signals into signals appropriate for your design.